 For more practical information, expand an item below:

 1. Make sure you're in the Profiles tab on the top left side of the page.

-3. Doube-click on a profile from the list, or search for one by using the search bar.
-This search is, of course, section-specific.
+3. Double-click on a Profile from the list, or search for one by using the search bar.
+This search is, of course, Section-specific.